conda/conda/docs/source/building/variants.rst

 Differentiating packages built with different variants
 ------------------------------------------------------

 With only a few things supported, we could just add things to the filename, such as py27 for python, or np111 for numpy.
-In the general case, which variants are meant to support, this is no longer an option.
+Variants are meant to support the general case, and in the general case this is no longer an option.
 Instead, part of the recipe is hashed using the sha1 algorithm, and that hash is a unique identifier.
 The information that went into the hash is stored with the package, in a file at ``info/hash_input.json``.
 Currently, only the first 7 characters of the hash are stored.
 Output package names will keep the pyXY and npXYY for now, but have added the 7-character hash.
 Your package names will look like:

 ``my-package-1.0-py27h3142afe_0.tar.bz2``